 A loan is placed on nonaccrual status when it is specifically determined to be individually evaluated and when, in the opinion of Craft3 management, there is an indication that the borrower may be unable to make payments as they become due.
 Craft3's policy requires that a commercial loan be placed on nonaccrual status when payments are 90 days or more past due and the value of the related collateral does not exceed the outstanding balance.
-Craft3's policy requires that a consumer loan be placed on nonaccrual status when payments are 90 days or more past due (clean water and Americans with Disabilities Act [ADA] loans) or 120 days or more past due (energy loans) and the value of the related collateral does not exceed the outstanding balance.
+Craft3's policy requires that a consumer loan be placed on nonaccrual status when payments are 120 days or more past due (clean water and ADA Developers Academy loans) or 150 days or more past due (energy loans) and the value of the related collateral does not exceed the outstanding balance.
 Interest income generally is not recognized on individually evaluated loans.
 Payments received on such loans are applied as a reduction of the loan principal balance until it is reduced to zero, and then applied to interest income thereafter.
 If a loan is past due when placed in nonaccrual status, the borrower must remain current on contractual payments for six months before it may be reinstated.
 Unless considered collectible, all interest accrued but not collected for loans that are placed on nonaccrual or charged off is reversed against interest income.
-Accrued interest on loans of \$1,230,621 and \$969,032 at December 31, 2023 and 2022, respectively, was included in accrued interest, other receivables, and prepaid expenses on the consolidated statements of financial position and was excluded from the estimate of credit losses.
+Accrued interest on loans of \$1,508,813 and \$1,230,621 at December 31, 2024 and 2023, respectively, was included in accrued interest, other receivables, and prepaid expenses on the consolidated statements of financial position and was excluded from the estimate of credit losses.